hungryram/mitro-team/content/thinking-about-selling.md

 #### You need a Team of Experienced Agents

-##### While most agents can only help you buy or sell a home because they only have a sales license.
-I have 2 licenses.
-I can help you find a property and I can help you get your home rented and manage it for you.
+##### While most agents can only help you buy or sell your home because they only have a sales license.
+The Mitro Team has 3 licenses: Sales, Property Management and Broker Sales.
+We can help you find a property, and we can help you get your home rented and even manage it for you.
+And if you've considered going solar we can also connect you with Top Tier Solar panels and a system that will save you money while helping the environment.

-##### I provide full service real estate services to all of my clients.
+##### We provide full service real estate services to all of my clients.

-##### [Email me](mailto:jacobmitro@gmail.com?subject=I%20need%20a%20Full%20Service%20agent) if you need me to send you a Rental Market Analysis.
+##### [Email me](mailto:jacobmitro@gmail.com?subject=I%20need%20a%20Full%20Service%20agent) if you need us to send you a Rental Market Analysis in addition to showing you how much your home is worth today.